 “We actually back-checked [Propeller’s] work with our Trimble TX8 laser scanner, and that thing has less than 1mm of tolerance.
 We did some existing to existing topos and you guys were well within the accuracy that we needed.

 “Being able to back-check it with other tools you know are going to be accurate and see how the two work together—that was really the selling point for us.”

 Bringing actionable insights to the field—and beyond

-On top of an improved data collection experience, Molina soon unearthed an entire of suite of tools available to him post-survey:
+On top of an improved data collection experience, Molina soon unearthed an entire suite of tools available to him post-survey: